autores-uk/autores/README.md

 ## Contributions

-Pull requests will not be accepted.
+Pull requests will NOT be accepted.
+[Defect reports](https://github.com/autores-uk/autores/issues) are welcome but may not be acted upon.

 ## Branches